iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 ### String Arithmetic

-When you run arithmetic operators (`+ - * /`) against a string, Vim coerces the string into a number.
+When you run arithmetic operators (`+ - * /`) with a number and a string, Vim coerces the string into a number.

 ```viml
 :echo "12 donuts" + 3
 " returns 15
 ```

 When Vim sees "12 donuts", it extracts the 12 from the string and converts it into the number 12.
 Then it performs addition, returning 15.
 For this string-to-number coercion to work, the number character needs to be the *first character* in the string.

 The following won't work because 12 is not the first character in the string: